myparcelnl/eslint-config/README.md

 This config is made for [Vue.js] projects.
 In addition to the base config it extends `plugin:vue/recommended`.
 It supports linting `.vue` files by using [eslint-plugin-vue].

+### TypeScript
+> `@myparcel/eslint-config/preset-typescript`

+This config is made for [TypeScript] projects.
+You need to have a `tsconfig.json` in your project root to use this preset.
+Uses [typescript-eslint/eslint-plugin] and [typescript-eslint/eslint-parser].

 ## Plugin configs
 These configs are meant to be extended by other configs to add functionality, not to be used on their own.
 They are named `plugin-<name>.js`.